Health IT Fellows: Leaders in Health IT

 - Million Hearts (NQS priority 4)

-- Advancing Community Care Transformation* (NQS priority 5)
+- Leveraging MU in Community (NQS priority 5)

 All Tracks are responsible for defining their goals and objectives as Fellows and are supported by ONC Subject Matter Experts.
 The Health IT Fellows are of, by, and for the practices, as such, we will continue to provide insight into the program and share examples with you on how the Fellows are leveraging meaningful use in their practices.
 We will continue to provide updates similar to our as the Health IT Fellows continue to progress in their practices, communities, and on a national level to leverage health IT as a tool in helping to keep patients at the center of care.